savonet/liquidsoap/doc/content/multitrack.md

 This informs `liquidsoap` what type of content these tracks contain.

-Now, of course, you might also opt for a more explicit track naming scheme for instance:
+However, you might also opt for a more explicit track naming scheme.
+Something like:

 ```liquidsoap
 output.file(